tiesptg/bones/persist/README.md

 To start you will need to be able to connect through JDBC to your database.
 Have the correct user and its schema or database available.
 The library uses a java.sql.Connection as argument to most of its calls.
 This means that you are fully in controle to create, open and close it, or use a connection pool for it like HikariCP (https://github.com/brettwooldridge/HikariCP)

-The first statement to use is always the call to update or register your persistent objects:
+The first statement to use is always the call to update, verify or register your persistent objects:

 ```
     try (Connection connection = DriverManager.getConnection("jdbc:postgresql://localhost/db", "user",